vallemrv/idiomatic/README.md

 # idiomatic
-App web for learning ant language
+App web for learning any language